 It takes 2 years and costs €22,000 to train AADI Dogs to Assistance Dogs International Standards.
 The charity receives no government funding and is reliant on the support of individuals and companies across Ireland.
 Most importantly, all of the charity's assistance dogs are provided to families completely free of charge and are only placed with the family when the dog is fully qualified to make a life lasting impact.

-If you would like to change the world of a child with autism on our waiting list, sponsor one of our assistance puppies in training for just €3 a week and you will be the lifeline that a child with autism needs https://www.autismassistancedogsireland.ie/new-products/sponsor-a-puppy
+If you would like to change the world of a child with autism on our waiting list, you can be their lifeline by sponsoring one of our autism assistance puppies in training for as little as €3 a week.
+Click here to change a child's world